Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of this concert.
-Whether the Prelude and Fugue is from Book I or II of the Well-Tempered Klavier is not stated.
+Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) holds details of this concert, the occurrence of which is confirmed by Val'kova (vol. 1, p.
+55), who confirms that the event was a Student Evening recital.
+Whether the Prelude and Fugue was from Book I or II of the Well-Tempered Klavier has not been stated.

 November 2 1887 (Julian calendar)